-much further than required.
+From a strictly mathematical perspective, some of these rules seem straight forward.
+After all, you want your calculated timetable to match that of the solar year.
+While it can be complicated to achieve a true lunar-solar calendar system that is fixed and repeatable, these rules take things much further than required.
 From a Biblical point-of-view, though, these extra rules simply do not exist!
 Essentially, these rules are an attempt to redefine the Hebrew word chodesh to include ALL these rules.
 When scripture defines the Day of Trumpets as taking place on the first day of the seventh month (chodesh), how can anyone pretend Yehovah meant the second or third day, and then attempt to correct the error by simply adding extra days to the previous month and ignoring the moon entirely?

-Figure 3 shows two 19-year cycles from 1997 to 2034.
+Figure 1 shows two full 19-year cycles from 1997 to 2034.
 Here we show each year where one or more Postponement rules are applied, along with the resulting dates of Rosh HaShanah (or the Day of Trumpets) - from sundown to sundown.
 Notice there are several dates with no highlighted colors, indicating where the Day of Trumpets is kept on the same day as the conjunction.
 Now, take note of the year 2035.
-Assuming the moon's conjunction should define the Biblical term of chodesh, then that moment falls on a Monday, October 1st at 4:06pm within Israel.
+Assuming the moon's conjunction should define the Biblical term of chodesh, then that moment falls on a Monday, October 1st at 3:27pm within Israel.
 This should mean, without applying any rules, that the first day of the month should be from sundown, September 30th through sundown, October 1st.
-But the Molad calculation for the average conjunction doesn't arrive for nearly 15 hours later.
+But the Molad calculation for the average conjunction doesn't arrive until nearly 16 hours later.
 If the Molad calculation now redefines the term chodesh, then the first day of the month is now from sundown, October 1st through sundown, October 2nd.
 However, now the Molad calculation falls on the third day of the week, rule three now redefines chodesh even further and adds two full postponement days, because the current year is only 12 months in length.
 Now the first day of the month becomes sundown, October 3rd through sundown, October 4th.
-You can see how this now becomes a three-day variance from the astrological new moon conjunction.
+You can see how this now becomes a three-day variance from the astronomical new moon conjunction.
 This begs the question, does this process truly comply with the Biblical commandment to observe the Day of Trumpets on the first day of chodesh?
 No!